 One breast larger than the other (asymmetry).
-Girls commonly have 1 breast that develops faster than the other.
-It is also common and normal for girls and women to have 1 breast that is larger than the other.
+Girls commonly have one breast that develops faster than the other.
+It's also common and normal for girls and women to have one breast that is larger than the other.
 The difference can be as much as a bra cup size or more.

 Small or large size.
 Breasts come in all shapes and sizes.
 There is almost no size that is considered abnormal.
 If breasts fail to develop at all, or if they are so large they are causing neck or back issues, talk to your daughter’s healthcare provider.

 Breast pain around periods.
-It is common for breasts to become tender before or during menstrual periods.
+It's common for breasts to become sore before or during menstrual periods.
 This is due to hormone changes and is not a cause for concern.
 If the pain is severe, your daughter’s healthcare provider can suggest treatment.

 Fibroadenomas.
 These are smooth, solid lumps of fibrous tissue in the breasts.
-They are NOT cancer, and are harmless.
+They are not cancer (benign), and are harmless.
 Fibroadenomas may come and go around periods.
 If your daughter has a lump, her healthcare provider can confirm whether it is a fibroadenoma.
 If the lump is growing in size or is painful, it can be removed.

 Infection.
 Infection is the growth of harmful bacteria.
 Infection of breast tissue is possible, especially if your daughter is too modest to get a cut or sore on the breast cared for.
-Symptoms of infection include redness, warmth, red lines on the skin, or tenderness of the skin.
+Symptoms of infection include redness, warmth, red lines on the skin, or the skin feeling sore.
 Your daughter may also have a fever.
-If your daughter shows signs of an infection, call a healthcare provider.
+If your daughter shows signs of an infection, call the healthcare provider.
 Treatment with antibiotics may be needed.

 Call the healthcare provider if your daughter has any of the following: